szusik/settlers-remake/README.md

 After that, follow the detailed installation instructions for you platform.

 ### Windows, Linux, Mac OS
 1. Install "The Settlers III" or a demo version ([Settlers III Amazons Demo](http://www.siedler-maps.de/downloads.php?action=download&downloadid=41)) of it.
 Don't worry, if it is not running on your OS, we only need the graphics and sound files.
-In order to get them, you can also unzip the Amazons Demo exe file (yes: unzip the .exe) and copy the folders `Gfx` and `Snd` into an empty folder on your computer.
+In order to get them, you can also unzip the Amazons Demo exe file (yes: unzip the .exe) and copy the folders `Gfx`, `Snd` and `Map` (optional) into an empty folder on your computer.
 2. Download the newest stable [release of JSettlers*.zip](https://github.com/paulwedeck/settlers-remake/releases) (this also includes the MapEditor).
 3. Unpack the downloaded archive to wherever you want JSettlers' installation to be.
 5. Run the "JSettlers.jar" file.